HarbourHeading/KVM-GPU-Passthrough/README.md

 ### Set up remote desktop (optional)

-If you are running a headless system and want low-latency, you can use a remote desktop viewer like [Moonlight QT](https://github.com/moonlight-stream/moonlight-qt), [Parsec](https://parsec.app/) or [Looking Glass](https://looking-glass.io/).
+If you are running a headless system and want low-latency, you can use a remote desktop viewer like [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/latest/md_docs_2getting__started.html)/[Moonlight QT](https://github.com/moonlight-stream/moonlight-qt), [Parsec](https://parsec.app/) or [Looking Glass](https://looking-glass.io/).
+Having tried both Sunshine (server-side) with Moonlight (client) and parsec, I believe Parsec is a out-of-box (easier) setup, but still requires an internet connection as parsec handles authentication between hosts.
+Moonlight on the other hand is more complex, but is fully local from authentication to usage.
+Both use a local connection once established, so the latency difference is in the milliseconds.
 Setup guides for each one will not be covered here, but can be found on their respective websites. **OBS**: Applications will need to be installed as machine instead of user to allow connections right from the login screen.
+Most of them ask whether to install on a "user" level or "machine" level in their setup.

-Some of the options above provide fallback virtual displays, but if it does not work out of the box I recommend either buying a HDMI dummy plug or installing and setting up a virtual display driver.
+Some of the options above provide fallback virtual displays, but if it does not work out of the box (e.g. parsec) I recommend either buying a HDMI dummy plug or installing and setting up a virtual display driver.
 For installation instructions, refer to [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver) for example.

 ### Post install tips